stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 Because of how important both of these upgrades are to the future of the Stacks blockchain and the dependency of all blockchains on economic incentives for security, changing the incentives while the system is going through a transition could have negative impacts.
 In particular, given that miners bid BTC in order to win the STX coinbase reward (and that BTC is what provides PoX payouts for Signers), it is highly likely that a 50% reduction in the STX coinbase reward would lead to a corresponding 50% reduction in PoX payouts, thereby dramatically decreasing incentives for signers while Nakamoto and sBTC are gaining adoption.
 Additionally, as discussed in the 7th Avenue Group report [1][2], by reducing the gross value of the block rewards and corresponding PoX payouts, it is likely that some miners and signers may choose to cease their work on the Stacks blockchain, reducing competition and economics further.

-Additionally, the increased block production rate under Nakamoto (from 122 to 144 blocks per day) means that without modification, the 2050 supply would exceed the accepted supply cap of 1,818,000,000 STX.

 While ultimately halvings do need to happen, for those reasons, it would be highly preferable to not change the economic incentives until both Nakamoto and sBTC have been live for some time, as well as to have reductions in the STX block reward happen at the same time as reductions in the BTC block reward given their links.

 Therefore, this SIP proposes altering the token emission schedule to preserve the existing incentive structure while ensuring no increase in the 2050 target supply, and incorporating these principles: